Iowa Democrats say sloppy app code delayed caucus results

 We're still waiting for a full explanation about what, exactly, went wrong during Iowa's caucus Monday night, but the state's Democratic party claims a "coding issue" in a new app is the biggest reason for the delayed results.
 The app, which the WSJ reports was developed by the Washington, D.C.-based company Shadow, managed to accurately record caucus data submitted by precincts across the state.
 But the Iowa Democratic Party (IDP) claims a programming error made the app only report partial data.
 The organization managed to locate and fix the error, but now it's in working on confirming the caucus results via paper records.
+(Update: The IDP says it plans to announced results by 5PM ET today, the Washington Post reports.)

 "Because of the required paper documentation, we have been able to verify that the data recorded in the app and used to calculate State Delegate Equivalents is valid and accurate," the IDP said in a statement this morning, WeAreIowa reports.
 "Precinct level results are still being reported to the IDP.
 While our plan is to release results as soon as possible today, our ultimate goal is to ensure that the integrity and accuracy of the process continues to be upheld."